What is Swing Trading ?

 The Reserve Bank of India (RBI) is the central bank of India and plays a crucial role in shaping the country's monetary policy.
 The RBI's policy decisions have a significant impact on the financial markets, including the stock market, bond market, and currency market.

-In addition to volatility and liquidity, swing traders also consider other criteria when selecting stocks.
-These include the stock’s overall trend, its sector performance, any upcoming news or events that could impact the stock’s price, and the stock’s correlation with the broader market.
+Besides volatility and liquidity, swing traders look at other factors when choosing stocks.
+These include the stock’s overall trend, how its sector is performing, short term equity recommendations, upcoming news or events that may affect the stock, and how the stock moves compared to the broader market.

 The Impact of RBI Policy on Trading